samarthdd/k8-proxy-documentation/docs/websites/sharepoint/server/sharepoint-server-solution-deployment.md

 5. Save the configuration.

 #### Verify Solution
-1. Navigate to your OnPrem/Server SharePoint site via `http://sps2019-plugin/Shared%20Documents/Forms/AllItems.aspx`.
+1. Navigate to your OnPrem Server SharePoint site/subsite/shared directory or oneDrive
 2. Open any Document Library.
 3. Select any file.
 4. Download the file.
 5. The downloaded file will be rebuilt by Glasswall.
+6. You can verify that file got rebuild by uploading file to `http://file-drop.co.uk`

 #### Supported Browsers
 - Edge, Chrome, Firefox, Brave, Opera (Mac & Windows)